georgewallace/elasticsearch/docs/reference/query-languages/eql.md

 }
 ```

+%  TESTRESPONSE[s/FjlmbndxNmJjU0RPdExBTGg0elNOOEEaQk9xSjJBQzBRMldZa1VVQ2pPa01YUToxMDY=/$body.id/]

+%  TESTRESPONSE[s/"took": 52/"took": $body.took/]

+%  TESTRESPONSE[s/"hits": \.\.\./"hits": $body.hits/]

-Use the [get async EQL search API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-eql-search) to get the same results later:
+Use the [get async EQL search API](get-async-eql-search-api.md) to get the same results later:

 ```console
 GET /_eql/search/FjlmbndxNmJjU0RPdExBTGg0elNOOEEaQk9xSjJBQzBRMldZa1VVQ2pPa01YUToxMDY=
 ```

+%  TEST[skip: no access to search ID]

 Saved synchronous searches are still subject to the `keep_alive` parameter’s retention period.
 When this period ends, the search and its results are deleted.

-You can also check only the status of the saved synchronous search without results by using [get async EQL status API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-eql-get-status).
+You can also check only the status of the saved synchronous search without results by using [get async EQL status API](get-async-eql-status-api.md).

-You can also manually delete saved synchronous searches using the [delete async EQL search API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-eql-search).
+You can also manually delete saved synchronous searches using the [delete async EQL search API](delete-async-eql-search-api.md).

 ## Run an EQL search across clusters [run-eql-search-across-clusters]

 ::::{warning}
 This functionality is in technical preview and may be changed or removed in a future release.
 Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 ::::

-The EQL search API supports [cross-cluster search](docs-content://solutions/search/cross-cluster-search.md).
-However, the local and [remote clusters](docs-content://deploy-manage/remote-clusters/remote-clusters-self-managed.md) must use the same {{es}} version if they have versions prior to 7.17.7 (included) or prior to 8.5.1 (included).
+The EQL search API supports [cross-cluster search](modules-cross-cluster-search.md).
+However, the local and [remote clusters](remote-clusters.md) must use the same {{es}} version if they have versions prior to 7.17.7 (included) or prior to 8.5.1 (included).

-The following [cluster update settings](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-cluster-put-settings) request adds two remote clusters: `cluster_one` and `cluster_two`.
+The following [cluster update settings](cluster-update-settings.md) request adds two remote clusters: `cluster_one` and `cluster_two`.

 ```console
 PUT /_cluster/settings